trixi-framework/HOHQMesh.jl/docs/src/HQMTool_API.md

 This orientation is automatically checked by HQMTool and a warning is thrown if a user attempts to connect the curve chain in an invalid way.

-See [a great tutorial](add link) for a demonstration of defining, constructing, and removing curves from a `Project`.
+See the tutorial [Creating and editing curves](@ref) for a demonstration of defining, constructing, and removing curves from a `Project`.

 ### Defining curves